banisterious/obsidian-oneirometrics/docs/planning/features/web-worker-architecture-plan.md

 }
 ```

-This approach provides several benefits:
+This DocumentFragment-based approach with CSS transitions has been selected as the optimal DOM manipulation strategy.
+It provides several benefits:
 - Reduces layout thrashing by batching DOM updates
 - Uses CSS transitions for smooth visual changes
 - Optimizes performance by minimizing reflows
 - Provides a good balance between code simplicity and performance
+- Ensures consistent behavior across Obsidian platforms

 #### Mobile-Specific Performance Optimizations